osantana/bfi/README.md

 # bfi

-Small implementation of Brainf*ck interpreter.
+Small implementations of Brainf*ck interpreter in the following languages:

+ * C
+ * Python